Healthy YOUth (Youth Opportunities Unlimited)

 - Adhere to the Healthy YOUth Code of Conduct (found here)

-- Fill out the application form online (click here) by Friday, September 18th at 8:00 am.
+- Fill out the application form online (click here) by Friday, September 3rd.
 Once your application is received, you will be added to the Healthy YOUth Canvas Course.

-- Turn in HY Project via our Canvas page by Friday, by September 25th, 2020 at 8:00 am.
+- Turn in HY Project via our Canvas page by Friday, September 10th.
 For details about the project, keep reading.

-- You will be informed via email by Wednesday, Sept.
-30th if you have been accepted into the program.
+- You will be informed by Friday, September 17th if you have been accepted into the program.

-All projects must be turned in via Canvas by Friday, September 25th at 8:00 am.
+All projects must be turned in via Canvas by Friday, September 10th.
 Your project may also be be turned in any time BEFORE this date (and we strongly encourage you to do that!)
-Please do NOT bring in physical projects to the IMC.
-If you create a poster or other physical artifact, please take a photo, place it in a presentation or document, and upload this file to Canvas.
+If you create a poster or other physical artifact, please bring it to the IMC, but also please upload a photo of it to the Canvas Assignment.
 Please be sure to include a photo of yourself with the project.
 (We want to see your face, so please choose wisely!)
 We may use this photo as the year progresses, too.

 The purpose of this project is for all applicants to our program to think creatively and to showcase their talents to express two important issues: